 At Illicilliwaet we crossed for the first time the Illicilliwaet River.
-The stream is very small here, but the water is exceedingly turbulent and of a pea-green color, caused by glacial mud, but it rapidly clarifies; its source is said to be in the interior of the Great Glacier.
-The scenery is very wild, as the gorge through which the river runs is very deep at places, and filled with the gigantic forest-trees for which British Columbia is justly noted.
+The stream is very small here, but the water is exceedingly turbulent and of a pea-green color, caused by glacial mud, but it rapidly clarifies; its source is said to be in the interior of the Great Glacier. scenery is very wild, as the gorge through which the river runs is very deep at places, and filled with the gigantic forest-trees for which British Columbia is justly noted.
 At Albert Canyon the train often runs along the brink of several remarkably deep fissures in the solid rock, the walls of which, on each side, rise to a height of one hundred feet, and at the top are very heavily wooded.
-The river is fully three hundred feet below the railway, and is com-
+The river is fully three hundred feet below the railway, and is compressed into a boiling flume not more than twenty feet wide.
+We had our train stop here for a few minutes, while we walked up and down the track viewing this truly remarkable freak of nature.
+The depth of the water must be very great, as the gorge through which it flows is very narrow and the volume of water flowing through it is enormous.

 At Revelstoke, a railway divisional point on the Columbia River, we changed engines.
 We had seen the Columbia River on the other side of the Selkirks at Donald; since then it had made a detour around the northern extremity of the Selkirks, while the course of the railroad is directly across the mountains.
 At this point the river is not only larger, but is one thousand and fifty feet lower down, than at Donald.
-From this point it is navigable southward some two hundred miles, down to the United States boundary, where it expands into a number of lakes, around which there is said to be a beautiful and fertile country, where opportunities for sport are also unlim-According to the railway officials this country has been rarely visited by sportsmen; miners are about the only people who have ever penetrated its unknown recesses.
+From this point it is navigable southward some two hundred miles, down to the United States boundary, where it expands into a number of lakes, around which there is said to be a beautiful and fertile country, where opportunities for sport are also unlimited.
+According to the railway officials this country has been rarely visited by sportsmen; miners are about the only people who have ever penetrated its unknown recesses.
 Kootenay Lake and Valley are both reached from this point.

 After leaving Revelstoke we crossed the Columbia River upon a bridge about half a mile long, and entered another range of mountains by Eagle Pass.
 The railway officials call particular attention to this pass, which is so deep-cut and direct that it seems to have been purposely provided for the railway in compensation, perhaps, for the enormous difficulties the engineers had to overcome in the Rockies and the Selkirks.
-The highest point the railway is compelled to reach in crossing this range is only five hundred and twenty-five feet above the Columbia.
-At the summit four beautiful lakes are passed in quick succession, each one occupying the entire width of the valley, and forcing the railway on the mountain side in order to pass them.
+The highest point the railway is compelled to reach in crossing this range is only five hundred and twenty-five feet above the Columbia. the summit four beautiful lakes are passed in quick succession, each one occupying the entire width of the valley and forcing the railway on the mountain side in order to pass them.
 This valley is filled with a dense growth of immense trees, indigenous to this coast-spruce, Douglas fir, hemlock, cedar, balsam, and many other varieties.